Algebraic Varieties and Automorphic Functions: Products of Varieties

 \subsection{Proof of Theorem \ref{thm:ProductDenseImage}}

 First we prove some results on what the intersection of $q(L)$ and $W$ can look like.
+The result to be formulated as Lemma \ref{lem:NoInclusion} below will rely on the following Ax--Schanuel theorem for Shimura varieties proved in \cite{Mok19} as well as a finiteness result for weakly optimal subvarieties proved in \cite{Daw18}.

-\begin{thm}[Ax-Schanuel \cite{Mok19}] Let $V \subset \C^N \times S$ be an algebraic subvariety and let $U$ be an irreducible component of the intersection $V \cap E_q$ with the graph of the quotient map $q$.
+\begin{thm}[Ax--Schanuel \cite{Mok19}] Let $V \subset \C^N \times S$ be an algebraic subvariety and let $U$ be an irreducible component of the intersection $V \cap E_q$ with the graph of the quotient map $q$.
 If $\dim U > \dim V - N$, then the projection of $U$ to $S$ is contained in a proper weakly special subvariety of $S$. \end{thm}